 “When I became a pastor, I said, ‘I wear all these items because it’s what my husband likes and buys for me,’” Irene said.
 “You can’t tell a woman that she must remove her nails and makeup just for Friday meeting.
 It’s very expensive for people.”

 Her congregation was also filled with highly educated women who supported her argument that it is the soul that matters.
 The body goes to dust at death, but the soul lives forever.

 “I stood, and we won,” Irene said.
 “If you want to have families to continue to come to your group, you must make allowances for cultural traditions.”

-Irene is currently pursuing her Ph.D. in Intercultural Studies with a specialty in evangelism.
+In 2019, Irene graduated with her Ph.D. in Intercultural Studies with a specialty in evangelism.
 Her dissertation topic is “Reframing and [Re]Presenting Evangelism in Oral Cultures: A Case Study of the Harare West (MUMC) VABUWI Choir in Zimbabwe” and examines music as a way to share the gospel with oral cultures.
-She expects to graduate in 2019 and will then follow Christ wherever He leads.

 Prepare for the Call